-- Overall demand for flexible packaging softened slightly due to inflationary pressure on consumption.
-Most raw material prices decreased - Net sales was impacted by a decrease in sales volumes, particularly in India and Europe, but increased in South-East Asia and Oceania - Adjusted EBIT decreased, impacted by lower sales volumes and a negative sales mix - Margin started to increase, supported by the execution of our improvement plan
+- Overall demand for flexible packaging continued to be soft due to inflationary pressure on consumption.
+Most raw material prices decreased - Net sales decreased particularly in India and Europe due to lower exports, but remained at the previous year's level in South-East Asia and Oceania - Adjusted EBIT increased, supported by lower costs, whereas a decrease in sales volumes and lower pricing had a negative impact.
+Additionally, the comparison period results were negatively impacted by a one-off inventory adjustment